 Learn more about Leslie Foge and her book written for women considering an adoption plan.

-Related posts: Needing Somebody Who Will Listen in Unplanned PregnancyThese blog post are based on an interview with Rachel Herndon MSW, Adoption Connection’s Birthmother Services Coordinator and Leslie Foge, MA, MFCC, a therapist, lecturer, and the co-author of The Third Choice: A Woman’s Guide to Placing a Child for Adoption.
+Related posts: Needing Somebody Who Will Listen in Unplanned PregnancyThese blog post are based on an interview with Rachel Herndon LCSW, an Adoption Connection staff member and Leslie Foge, MA, MFCC, a therapist, lecturer, and the co-author of The Third Choice: A Woman’s Guide to Placing a Child for Adoption.
 They spoke to us about their experiences in working with women who are considering providing an adoptive home for their babies.